How to use the Map Compatibility Chart:

-If you don't know what that is, refer to [Please Register or Login to download file] page that will explain how to find out this information for your specific model.
+If you don't know what that is, refer to [Please Register or Login to download file] page which will explain how to find out the information for your specific model.

 Note: If you neglect this step, you may be wasting a lot of time downloading the wrong map that is inappropriate for your device!

-Once you know what NavCore (NC) is installed on your machine, you can refer to the list of NC's on the top pink bar of the chart.
-They begin with 7.8xx (or higher) going to 9.8xx (or higher).
-So for example, if you had NC 7.903, you would be referring to the line 7.9xx and reading downwards you'll see that there are 6 maps available that you could use that are numbered on the left side of the chart.
+Once you know what NavCore (NC) is installed on your machine, you can refer to the list of NC's on the graduated blue column on the left side of the chart to cross reference.
+They begin with 7.8xx (or higher) going to 12.xxx (or higher).
+For example, if you had NC 8.010, you would be referring to the line 8.0xx and reading sideways you'll see there are 6 maps available that you could use which are numbered at the top of the chart.
 Once you've decided on a particular map, you need to check it already has a Meta code released before you download it otherwise you might find out later it can't be activated and you've wasted your time.
 You'll find a thread with Meta codes for each map series here.
 If the one you're interested in is not there, then you'll need to look for the next best alternative.
 Please don't ask for a Meta code, it will be listed if it's available!